DuckShyamalan/natwest-technical-test/README.md

 ```

 ## Usage
+*If you would like to build a JAR and run the program from there, run `./gradlew shadowJar`*
-* Run the JAR / Run the RESTful service via the main method in RestServiceApplication.java
+* Run the RESTful service via the main method in RestServiceApplication.java
 * The only currently existing call is of the format: http://your.host.com/primes/{number} to which the following can be appended:
   * "algorithm" **(as a query parameter)** - is set to "sieve" by default, referring to the Sieve of Eratosthenes method of calculating primes.
 If some other value is set, it performs a brute force algorithm to find the relevant primes.
 For example, `/primes/10?algorithm=sieve`.
 The algorithm chosen will be displayed in the build log.
   * "xml" **(as a path variable)** - ie, `/primes/10/xml`.
 If used, the result will be returned in an XML format as opposed to JSON.
 It also supports the "algorithm" query parameter.

-### TODO:
-* Consider supporting varying return content types such as XML based, that should be configurable using the requested media type.

 ## Base Requirements
 * The project must be written in Java 8 or above. - Written in Java 17